 As an ERP, the value comes from integrating everything together, and while it’s financial module is fantastic, you’re probably overpaying if you’re not taking advantage of the integrations.

-This module will give you the ability to take care of your accounting, obviously, as well as invoicing and A/R, and issuing POs and handling A/P. You’ll also be able to do some decent budgeting with what’s included.
+This module gives robust functionality to handle accounting for ecommerce, SaaS, construction, manufacturing, almost any industry.
+It also comes with excellent functionality for invoicing, A/R, issuing POs, and handling A/P. You’ll also be able to do some decent budgeting with what’s included.

 Most base packages Netsuite offers will include the CRM as well.

 This module allows you to track information about your customers and communications with them.
 As well as create a funnel to track where prospects are in terms of becoming customers.
 It also adds additional functionality around creating quotes and order management.

 There are also features included around customer support and marketing automation, but in my humble opinion, the quality of these components isn’t the greatest, and I much prefer using the more common tools out there like the Zendesk’s and MailChimp’s of the world.